Switch to the Text Version of this page. Jump to main navigation.

 Aspiring bodhichitta is the aspiration to achieve enlightenment to benefit all beings.
 It has two stages:

-- merely aspiring bodhichitta (smon-sems smon-pa-tsam), with which we merely aspire to reach enlightenment to benefit everyone as much as is possible,
+• Merely aspiring bodhichitta (smon-sems smon-pa-tsam) – the aspiration merely to reach enlightenment to benefit everyone as much as is possible

-- pledged aspiring bodhichitta (smon-sems dam-bca’-can), with which we pledge never to give up our bodhichitta aim until we reach enlightenment.
+• Pledged aspiring bodhichitta (smon-sems dam-bca’-can) – the pledge never to give up our bodhichitta aim until we reach enlightenment.
 This stage entails pledging to do certain actions that will help us not to lose our aim in this lifetime or in future lives, all the way to enlightenment.

 Engaged bodhichitta has, in addition to the two aspiring states, the bodhisattva vows and bodhisattva behavior to practice the six far-reaching attitudes (six perfections), which will actually bring us to enlightenment.

-[See: The Root Bodhisattva Vows and The Secondary Bodhisattva Vows.]
+[See: Root Bodhisattva Vows and Secondary Bodhisattva Vows]

 Additional Mental Factors Accompanying Engaged Bodhichitta